Etenil/venvworkon/README.md

 To change this behavior, set the `WORKON_HOME` environment variable before sourcing `venvworkon.sh`.

-## Post-load script
+## Post-activate script
-If the file `$HOME/.venvs/<venv>/postload.sh` exists, it is automatically sourced after the venv is loaded.
+If the file `$HOME/.venvs/<venv>/postactivate.sh` exists, it is automatically sourced after the venv is activated.
 This is useful to export environment variable such as `DJANGO_SETTINGS_MODULE`.

 ## Why bother using this